ReecL/HelloWorld/README.md

 # HelloWorld

-This is just a console.log with helloworld inside (T_T)
+This is just a console.log with helloworld inside edit#1